*This article has been updated since it was originally published in 2009*

-How you word the cards is probably the most important part of the whole process and is often where people go wrong.
+Deciding which words to include on each card is probably the most important part of the whole process and is often where UX researchers go wrong.
 Here are a few card writing tips:

-• Try not to include multiple topics on one card E.g. "Car insurance policy details and quoting" is potentially 2 different topics:
+• Try not to include multiple topics on one card e.g. "Car insurance policy details and quoting".
+These are 2 different topics and participants may want to put them into different groups:

 1. Car insurance policy details